utkuyucel/Betting-on-presidential-elections/README.md

 # Election Betting Engine

-A betting engine for calculating the odds and settling wagers based on the outcomes of a simulated election.
+A betting engine for calculating the odds and settling wagers based on the outcomes of a simulated options.
 Users can place bets on various potential outcomes, with the system responsible for managing these bets, computing odds, and ensuring winnings are allocated to the successful participants accordingly.

 ## Features